Fly Fishing for Landlocked Salmon

-Fly Fishing Only since 1903, Grand Lake Stream has lured anglers from around the globe for nearly 2 centuries.
-This region is only one of four in the state that have native Landlocked Salmon – cousin the mighty Atlantic Salmon.
+Fly fishing only since 1903, Grand Lake Stream has lured anglers from around the globe for nearly 2 centuries.
+This region is only one of four in the state that have native Landlocked Salmon – cousin to the mighty Atlantic Salmon.
 One major difference between the landlocked salmon and its larger relative is that the landlocked salmon are actively feeding while in the Stream during the summer.

 Early Summer Fishing

 Late May and June bring the May fly and caddis hatches, followed by alder flies, stoneflies and other terrestrials in July.
 Fly fishing for landlocked salmon with dry flies in late spring and summer can be exciting.
 Landlock salmon often rocket out of the water after being hooked with a delicate dry fly.